tcolgate/intrepid-fstopper/README.md

   - Long press Focus for white light
   - Long press Focus during focus switches red/white
   - Single press Focus or Cancel during focus mode exits to previous mode
+- F-Stop timing for printing
+  - adjust by 1/2,1/3,1/10 stops
+  - Percentage from base time, rather than stops
+- F-Stop timing for test strips
+  - 7,5 or 3 strip patch test strips
+  - gradual covering or fully exposing of each test patch

 Controls and Display are not great at the moment, but there are lots of ways to improve things.